JamesDodd1/Uni_Projects/Advanced Programming/README.md

 ## 3. Setup
-Open the TrainDashboard folder into a Java IDE <br />
+1. Open the TrainDashboard folder into a Java IDE
-Run the main method located in TrainDashboard/src/Main/TrainDashboard.java
+2. Run the main method located in TrainDashboard/src/Main/TrainDashboard.java

 ## 4. Features